The Website Owner’s Guide to Email Marketing

 Second, you’ll need a reliable Email Service Provider (ESP).
 This kind of provider is different than your basic Gmail account — an ESP allows you to send messages in bulk.

-The most popular of these is probably MailChimp, but there are many who offer various features — like security reports, and levels of automation — so do your research choose a service that provides the tools you want and at the price your budget allows.
+The most popular of these is probably MailChimp, but there are many who offer various features — like security reports, and levels of automation — so do your research and choose an email marketing service that provides the tools you want at the price your budget allows.

 Next: building a list of subscribers.